droidocz/droidocs-web/content/listview/android-listview-scrolling-to-top.md

 You could try subclassing `ListView` and overriding `layoutChildren()` to chain to the superclass, then call `setSelection(0)` in the case where that is needed.
 If the "considerable delay" is due to just the `post()` call, this should clear it up.

+---

+## Notes:

+- The list is changed in situ because breadcrumbs are shown elsewhere on the screen - the typical android UI designs are a less suited to my specific UI goals and target users.